How can we help you?

 The government's proposals

 The Bill provides that qualifying workers, generally those on zero hours or "low" hours contracts, will have the right to be offered guaranteed hours if their hours meet certain conditions such as regularity over a defined reference period.
-We thought the reference period was going to be 12 weeks, but the length of the reference period will be determined by secondary legislation.
+The length of the reference period will be determined by secondary legislation.

 The worker then has the right to accept or reject such an offer.